Samourai-Wallet/boltzmann/README.md

 This project requires python 3.
 If your default `python` points to python 2, substitute `python3` for all instructions in this README.

+MERGE_OUTPUTS option is still a work in progress.
+Results are not always reliable.

+MERGE_FEES should only be used if it is known with certainty that all mining fees were paid by a single partificant to the transaction.
+Not recommended to use, especillay in the case of Stonewall/Stonewallx2 transactions.

+If your request is returning no response and you only see "DEBUG: Using remote blockchain.info API" make sure you are typing the commands correctly.

 ## Data Sources

 You can use the remote Blockchain.info API for blockchain data (default), bitcoind's local RPC interface using the `--rpc` command line option, or write your own wrapper.